 Being curvy sure sounds similar to having a full figure.
 However, they can also mean different things in the broad, wide world of fashion.
 We've distinguished full figured as having the weight equally distributed all over the body.

 Curvy is the opposite as it focuses weight and fat on certain body parts, thus creating curves.
 It can also be associated with having an hourglass figure.

 An hourglass shape is almost similar to a full figure with one exception: a narrower waist.
 It is where the curve is most prominent, and where the term is taken from.
-Since almost everything is similar, including the breasts, curvy women doesn't differ much from full figured women when it comes to the bras they use.
+Since almost everything is similar, including the breasts, curvy women don't differ much from full figured women when it comes to the various types of bras they use.

 Another term curvy and full figure gets interchanged with often is plus size.
 While full figured women are only prominent in the chest and hips areas and curvy women are determined by their hourglass shape,

 Complete Fashion Magazine's Adaeze Ibechukwu differentiates plus size as having: